nouwe-bridge/web/README.md

+# Nouwe Bridge

+Nouwe Bridge is a cross-chain bridging solution leveraging Open Intents and Hyperlane to enable seamless interoperability between blockchain networks.

 > [!NOTE]
-> This UI is a modified version of the Hyperlane's Warp Route UI
+> This UI is a modified version of Hyperlane's Warp Route UI.

-# Hyperlane Warp Route UI Template

-This repo contains an example web interface for interchain tokens built with [Hyperlane Warp Route](https://docs.hyperlane.xyz/docs/reference/applications/warp-routes).
-Warp is a framework to permisionlessly bridge tokens to any chain.
+## Overview

+Nouwe Bridge is built using the [Hyperlane Warp Route](https://docs.hyperlane.xyz/docs/reference/applications/warp-routes) framework, which allows permissionless token bridging across different blockchain ecosystems.

 ## Architecture

-This app is built with Next & React, Wagmi, RainbowKit, and the Hyperlane SDK.

-- Constants that you may want to change are in `./src/consts/`, see the following Customization section for details.
+The project is developed using the following technologies:

+- **Next.js & React** – Modern frontend framework for building a fast and scalable UI.
+- **Wagmi & RainbowKit** – Wallet connection and interaction with blockchain networks.
+- **Hyperlane SDK** – Enables interchain messaging and cross-chain bridging.

+Key file locations:

+- Configuration constants are in `./src/consts/`.
-- The index page is located at `./src/pages/index.tsx`
+- The main page is in `./src/pages/index.tsx`.
-- The primary features are implemented in `./src/features/`
+- Core functionality is implemented in `./src/features/`.

 ## Customization

-See [CUSTOMIZE.md](./CUSTOMIZE.md) for details about adjusting the tokens and branding of this app.
+To adjust tokens, branding, or other settings, refer to [CUSTOMIZE.md](./CUSTOMIZE.md).

 ## Development